 A mentor is a trusted counsellor, a guide or wise advisor, an individual, usually older, but always more experienced, who helps and guides another individual’s development.
 A mentor has a sincere interest in someone else’s growth.

 Mentoring is an ongoing relationship where there is a commitment to growth from both the mentor and the mentee.
 Mentoring is a journey that two people travel together.
 It is a power-free, two-way mutually beneficial learning situation where the mentor provides advice, shares knowledge and experiences, and teaches using a low-pressure, self-discovery approach.

-The role of the Mentor is to provide insight, and to guide and advise you in your development to reach your highest potential.
-Mentors typically assume the role of the wise adviser based on their own personal/professional experience and may act as a mentor on long or a short term basis.
-Through experience a Mentor can help fast track a Mentee’s learning, provide valuable insights, and support you to avoid the pitfalls and manage challenges.
+The role of the mentor is to provide insight and to guide and advise you in your development to reach your highest potential.
+Mentors typically assume the role of the wise advisor based on their own personal/professional experience and may act as a mentor on a long or a short-term basis.
+Through experience a mentor can help fast track a mentee’s learning, provide valuable insights, and support you to avoid the pitfalls and manage challenges.

 Serves as a role model

 - Serves as a resource person and confidant when problems occur

 - Collaborates in the problem solving process

 - Gives feedback that is clear, constructive and confidence-building

 - Gives feedback on observed behaviour and reported performance

 - Recommends ways to develop specific skills, effective behaviour and how to function in their environment